Iowa Supreme Court Upholds Six-Week Abortion Ban | Law-Order

 Iowa Supreme Court Upholds Six-Week Abortion Ban

-The Iowa Supreme Court has ruled in favor of enforcing a ban on most abortions after approximately six weeks of pregnancy.
-The 4-3 decision overturns a lower court's order that had previously blocked the law.
-The court determined that the ban does not violate fundamental rights under the state constitution.
+The Iowa Supreme Court has ruled in favor of enforcing a ban on most abortions after six weeks of pregnancy, reversing a previous order that blocked the law.
+This decision rejects a lawsuit by Planned Parenthood, ruling that the abortion ban is consistent with state constitutional rights.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)